aut0maticjack/lazyweb/Boot-to-DOSBox.md

 ## Copying Games via Network (Recommended Method)

-Type `ip address` if you need to know the LiveUSB system's IP.
+If you need to know the LiveUSB system's IP address:

+    ip address

 Use a graphical SFTP program like [Filezilla](https://filezilla-project.org/) (Lin/Win/Mac) or [WinSCP](https://winscp.net/) (Win) or [CyberDuck](https://cyberduck.io/) (Mac) to copy games to `/home/ubuntu/DOS/` on the LiveUSB system.